demandchain/developer.offerengine.com/content/v3/get_deals.md

 ## Specifying attributes to be returned

 You provide the attributes to be included in the query string with the key word "fields".
+The list of attributes to be returned should be a comma separated list of fields.
+Some fields (like _images_ include multiple sub-fields that can be returned.
+For these, you must specify which sub-fields to return inside a set of square brackets [].

 GET https://username:password@api.offers.deem.com/api/v3/deals?<b>fields=id,title,price,region,type,images[small,large]</b>